Fashion Institute of Technology: Academic facilities

-Well-known alumni of the school include the fashion designers Norma Kamali, Calvin Klein, Michael Kors (who did not complete his studies there), interior designer Scott Salvator, and film director Joel Schumacher.

-The Museum at FIT
+Museum at FIT

 The Museum at FIT, founded in 1969 as the Design Laboratory, includes collections of clothing, textiles, and accessories.

 It began presenting exhibitions in the 1970s, utilizing a collection on long-term loan from the Brooklyn Museum of Art, and then over time acquiring its own collection as well as thousands of textiles and other fashion-related material.
 In 1993, the Board of Trustees of FIT, noting the significance of the Design Laboratory's collections and exhibitions, changed the institution's name to The Museum at FIT.
 In 2012, the museum was awarded accreditation by the American Alliance of Museums.

 The museum's permanent collection now includes more than 50,000 garments and accessories from the 18th century to the present.
 Important designers such as Adrian, Balenciaga, Chanel, and Dior are represented.
 The collecting policy of the museum focuses on aesthetically and historically significant clothing, accessories, textiles and visual materials, with emphasis on contemporary avant-garde fashion.